 With your authorization, the Plan will pay benefits directly to the providers of your emergency care upon receipt of their claims.
 Physician claims should be submitted on the HCFA 1500 claim form.
-If you are required to pay for the services, submit itemized bills and your receipts to the Plan along with an explanation of the services and the identification information from your ID card.
+If you are required to pay for the services, submit itemized bills and

 Payment will be sent to you (or the provider if you did not pay the bill), unless the claim is denied.
 If it is denied, you will receive notice of the decision, including the reasons for the denial and the provisions of the contract on which denial was based.
-If you disagree with the Plan's decision, you may request reconsideration in accordance with the disputed claims procedure described on page 20.
+If you disagree with the Plan's decision, you may request reconsideration in accordance with the disputed claims procedure described on page 18.